cypherpunk-academy/2064/en/011_2021_Betrayal.md

 He was scared.
 Really scared.
 He didn't even dare take the NSA key off his computer.
-And now they just take him with them..."
+And now they just took him ..."

-Marlene: "Before this happened, my brother was very excited.
+Marlene: "Before this happened, my brother was very disturbed.
-That's totally unusual about him.
+That's totally unusual for him.
-I've never seen it like this before.
+I've never seen him like this before.
 I think that happened after I sent him three Internet addresses.
 I had found the addresses on Karlis's computer.
 I just sent them for him to check and maybe give me a clue.